 12.1 If an employee is required to be matched to an alternative job as part of redeployment, and the alternative job is of a lower grade to that of the substantive job, the employee will be placed at the top of the grade.
-Usual pay protection rules will apply.
+Usual pay protection rules will apply as detailed in the Authorities' Redeployment Policy.